e3krisztian/pyrene/README.txt

 paix - Pa[ckage] I[nde]x [Tool], or peace

 I am a tool to manage your interactions with Python package repositories.
-I potentially enable you to efficiently use multiple repos.
+I can potentially enable you to efficiently use multiple repos.

 There are three types of repos you need to know of:
 - https://pypi.python.org - the global python public package repo